neelsmith/sparkml-docker/README.md

 `Ctl-C` will stop the process gracefully.
 You can restart the master and any workers with `docker start spark-master docker_spark-worker_1 docker_spark-worker_2` ... `docker_spark-worker_N`

-## Start a container to package and submit Spark jobs
+## Start a second container for working with Spark

     docker run --rm -it -e SPARK_MASTER="spark://spark-master:7077" -v $(pwd):/local --network docker_spark-net  ssml/spark:latest /bin/bash

 This puts you in a bash shell in the container's `/local` directory, which is mapped to the current directory in your host OS.

+You can start a Spark shell with `/spark/bin/spark-shell`

 ## Examples of building and running a Spark app